We are thrilled to welcome audiences back

 Refund and Exchange Policy

-Ticket Holder acknowledges and agrees there are inherent risks to health and safety associated with attendance at any Theater performance.
+Ticket Holder acknowledges and agrees there are inherent risks to health and safety associated with attendance at any Theater performance or Studio event.
 Risks include, but are not limited to, the possibility of contracting COVID-19, a variant of COVID-19, and other communicable diseases (collectively, "Illnesses") any of which can result in unforeseen impacts on one's health and, in some cases, loss of life.
-Ticket Holder acknowledges the decision to attend a Theater performance is voluntary, solely within Ticket Holder's discretion, assumes all risks, and understands the Theater does not and cannot prevent the spread of such Illnesses.
+Ticket Holder acknowledges the decision to attend a Theater performance or Studio event is voluntary, solely within Ticket Holder's discretion, assumes all risks, and understands the Theater and Studios do not and cannot prevent the spread of such Illnesses.
 If you feel ill, or test positive for COVID-19, you agree not come to the Theater or the Studios.

-In consideration of being permitted to attend and by attending any Theater performance in addition to Ticket Holder's agreement to be bound by the terms and conditions printed on the ticket, posted at the Theater, and on the Theater website, Ticket Holder acknowledges and assumes the inherent risks associated with the above COVID-19 Acknowledgment.
+In consideration of being permitted to attend and by attending any Theater performance or Studios event in addition to Ticket Holder's agreement to be bound by the terms and conditions printed on the ticket, posted at the Theater and the Studios, and on the New York City Ballet website, Ticket Holder acknowledges and assumes the inherent risks associated with the above COVID-19 Acknowledgment.
 Ticket Holder and anyone acting on Ticket Holder's behalf , knowingly and voluntarily releases the Theater, and without limitation, its Board of Directors, its officers, employees, performers, agents, and affiliates and/or any person or entity acting on their behalf (collectively, the "Theater Releasees"), waives all claims of liability and damages either at law or in equity, to the fullest extent permissible by law, that could be brought against the Theater Releasees, and relinquishes all rights to bring any claim or recover any damages associated with injury or loss of life against the Theater Releasees in connection with exposure or infection with such Illnesses arising out of entry into and/or attendance at any Theater performance regardless of any acts (unless willful), or any other type of fault, misbehavior, or failure to act of the Theater Releasees.